joe-dorward/the-python-programming-language/tkinter/ui_v1.13_get_path.md

-Continuing the exploration of using Tkinter with Python, this version adds 'Label' widgets (one with its 'relief' attribute set to 'sunken') and 'on start-up' assigns its 'text' attribute to the current working directory of the application.
+Continuing the exploration of using Tkinter with Python, this version adds 'Label' widgets (one with its 'relief' attribute set to 'sunken') and, on start-up, assigns the 'text' attribute of that 'Label' widget to the current working directory of the application.

 ![ui_v1.13_get_path.py](illustrations/ui_v1.13_get_path.png)